 - Merck v GSK (pneumococcal vaccines)

-- Chugai v UCB (patent licence dispute, antibody technology)
+- Chugai v UCB (patent licence dispute)

 - Illumina v Ariosa (non-invasive pre-natal testing)